webcomics/dosage/doc/README.txt

 Extending Dosage
 -----------------
-In order to add a new webcoming, a new module class has to be created in one of the *.py files in the dosagelib/plugins subdirectory.
+In order to add a new webcomic, a new module class has to be created in one of the *.py files in the dosagelib/plugins subdirectory.
 Look at the existing module classes for examples.

 Reporting Bugs
 ---------------